Must see places in Iceland

-It is a little bit of a hike to get to Dynjandi waterfall, but does not take more then 15 minutes.
-On the way you will see a few smaller waterfalls as well so it is not a dull hike (are hikes ever though?)
+It is a little bit of a hike to get to Dynjandi waterfall but does not take more than 15 minutes.
+On the way, you will see a few smaller waterfalls as well so it is not a dull hike (hike ever though?)

 Þingvellir Tectonic Plates

-In Thingvellir national park there are alot of things to see and activites to do like hiking, camping and fishing.
-However we highly recommend checking out or even taking a dive between the tectonic plates.
+In Thingvellir national park, there are a lot of things to see and activities to do like hiking, camping, and fishing.
+However, we highly recommend checking out or even taking a dive between the tectonic plates.
 This is the rift between the Eurasian and North-American plate boundaries that run through Iceland.
 They are moving further apart each year by only 2 cm.
 The lake is called Silfra fissure.

-If you sign up for a tour in Silfra fissure then they will pick you up from an accommidation in Reykjavík however Thingvellir national park is only an hour away from Reykjavík so it is no problem to go there your self if you have a rental car.
+If you sign up for a tour in Silfra fissure then they will pick you up from accommodation in Reykjavík however Thingvellir national park is only an hour away from Reykjavík so it is no problem to go there yourself if you have a rental car.

-This amazing canyon has a number of hiking paths and has a very popular camping ground that the local often visit.
-At the bottom of Asbyrgi you will find Botnstjörn pond and you can hike on top of „the island“. Ásbyrgi is shaped like a giant spectacular horseshue with the island in the middle and is of course steeped in folklore.
-The tale says that given the canyons horseshoe shape that the nors god Odin was riding his eight legged steed Sleipnir.
-Sleipnir placed one of its feet on the ground in Asbyrgi that left the deep imprint on the earth.
+This amazing canyon has a number of hiking paths and has a very popular camping ground that the locals often visit.
+At the bottom of Asbyrgi, you will find Botnstjörn pond and you can hike on top of „the island“. Ásbyrgi is shaped like a giant spectacular horseshoe with the island in the middle and is of course steeped in folklore.
+The tale says that given the canyons horseshoe shape that the nor's god Odin was riding his eight-legged steed Sleipnir.
+Sleipnir placed one of its feet on the ground in Asbyrgi that left a deep imprint on the earth.

-However geologists estimate that the canyon began to form around 8-10 million years ago, or just after the last ice age and with that there was a massive glacial flooding of Jökulsa á fjöllum river.
+However, geologists estimate that the canyon began to form around 8-10 million years ago, or just after the last ice age, and with that, there was massive glacial flooding of the Jökulsa á fjöllum river.
 Then again only 3.000 years ago, this happened again that further sculpted the spectacular gorge that we know today.

 As said before you can find a great camping ground in Ásbyrgi where you can put up your tent or rental camper for the night.
-On the grounds you will find it has showers, washing machines, golf course and a playground if you are traveling with kids.
+On the grounds, you will find it has showers, washing machines, a golf course, and a playground if you are traveling with kids.

 A short boat ride from Reykjavík you can see the amazing Lundey (Literally translated to puffin island) and Akurey islands.
-These islands are uninhabited that gives the birdlife much needed peace and quite.
-You will not be able go onshore these islands, however you will be able to see them quite well from the boat.
+These islands are uninhabited that gives the birdlife much-needed peace and quiet.
+You will not be able to go onshore these islands, however, you will be able to see them quite well from the boat.

 Mývatn is a shallow lake located in the north of Iceland.It got its name Mý(midge) vatn(lake) due to the large numbers of midges there in the summer.
-Mývatn is not far from the volcano Krafla and because of that it has high amount of biological activity.
+Mývatn is not far from the volcano Krafla and because of that, it has a high amount of biological activity.

 You will find that Mývatn has a number of things to see and experience all year round.

-Behind Námaskarð in Mývatn you will find a unique landscape full of boiling mud.
-There are call Hverir geothermal field, these hotsprings hiss and you will feel like you just stepped foot on mars !
-Just be careful as they have a tempature of over 200 degrees celsius.
+Behind Námaskarð in Mývatn, you will find a unique landscape full of boiling mud.
+There are call Hverir geothermal field, these hot springs hiss and you will feel like you just stepped foot on mars!
+Just be careful as they have a temperature of over 200 degrees celsius.

-Grjótagjá you may not have heard of, but you might think it looks farmiliar if you are a fan og the TV series Game of Thrones.
-In season three Jon Snow and Ygrette consumate their relationship there and Snow proves his abandonment from the Night´s watch.
+Grjótagjá you may not have heard of, but you might think it looks familiar if you are a fan og the TV series Game of Thrones.
+In season three Jon Snow and Ygrette consummate their relationship there and Snow proves his abandonment from the Night´s watch.
 It is a small cave that was a popular bathing spot for the locals decades ago.
-But due to geological activity around 1980 the tempatures of the water rose and it has not been possible to bathe in it since then.
+But due to geological activity around 1980 the temperatures of the water rose and it has not been possible to bathe in it since then.

 There are a number of other places to see in Mývatn but these we have listed above are our most recommended.
-There are also two camping ground in Mývatn where you can put up your tent or park your camper and either one is a great choice.
-If the wind is high when you are visiting we do recommend trying to get a spot in the camping ground further away from the lake it self as there you will find more shelter, however if you are visiting in the summer and the midges are in full swing we recommend the one closer to the water.
+There is also two camping grounds in Mývatn where you can put up your tent or park your camper and either one is a great choice.
+If the wind is high when you are visiting we do recommend trying to get a spot in the camping ground further away from the lake itself as there you will find more shelter, however, if you are visiting in the summer and the midges are in full swing we recommend the one closer to the water.

 Húsavík – Whale watching

 Recently became well known due to the Will Ferrel movie Eurovision – The story of Fire Saga, Húsavík is the whale capital of Iceland.
-There you will find a great whale museum, GeoSea Geothermal sea baths as well as find great restaurants, and go on whale watching tours in the fjord as the chances of seeing a whale there is a whopping 98% !
+There you will find a great whale museum, GeoSea Geothermal sea baths as well as find great restaurants, and go on a whale watching tours in the fjord as the chances of seeing a whale there is a whopping 98%!

-There is also a great camping ground on the outskirts of Húsavík where you may find great walking paths, cooking facilities, golf course, showers and more.
+There is also a great camping ground on the outskirts of Húsavík where you may find great walking paths, cooking facilities, golf courses, showers, and more.